Warren Evans: Politics

 Evans ran for mayor of Detroit in the February 2009 special election caused by the resignation of Kwame Kilpatrick in September 2008.
 Evans came in fourth in the primary, taking just over 10 percent of the vote, Bing and then-interim Mayor Ken Cockrel, Jr. advanced to the general special election in May.

 Evans announced in April 2014 that he was going to seek the Democratic nomination for Wayne County Executive, challenging 3-term incumbent Robert Ficano.
 Evans easily won the Democratic primary in August 2014, taking 46 percent of the vote in a ten-person field.
 Evans defeated Republican nominee John Dalton in the general election.

 After running unopposed in the Democratic Primary, Evans defeated Republican challenger Denis Curran to win a second-term as County Executive in November 2018.

-In the 2020 United States presidential election, Evans publicly endorsed Democratic candidate Michael Bloomberg after his campaign hired Evans' wife.
+Warren C. Evans most notable accomplishment during his career was his ability to turn a 52 million deficit into a 121 million dollar surplus within 4 years.